 The subfund does not commit to having a minimum share of socially sustainable investments.
-However, when assessing issuers, the subfund manager does look at the social characteristics, respect for human rights and employee rights, management conduct, and corporate social responsibility of the companies.
+However, when assessing issuers, the subfund manager does look at their employment characteristics, respect for human rights and employee rights, management conduct, and corporate social responsibility.